microsoft/PSDocs/README.md

         'The following Windows features have been installed.'

         # Generate a table of Windows Features
-        $InputObject.ResourceType.WindowsFeature | Table -Property Name,Ensure;
+        $InputObject.ResourceType.WindowsFeature | Table -Property Name,Ensure
     }
 }

-# Call the sample document and generate markdown for each .mof file in the .\nodes directory
+# Call the document definition and generate markdown for each .mof file in the .\nodes directory
 Invoke-DscNodeDocument -DocumentName 'Sample' -Path '.\nodes' -OutputPath '.\docs';
 ```